OSU-Sustainability-Office/energy-dashboard/README.md

   - [Tempory Data to Permanent Data](#temporary-to-permanent)
 - [Development Environment](#development-environment)
   - [Running a VueJS Dev Server](#running-a-vuejs-dev-server)
+## Dependencies
+### DotEnv
+  Used for loading environment files into the application.
+Needed to specify the database users, passwords and hosts.
+### Express
+  Used for URL routing.
+### Mocha
+  Used for writing functional tests.
+### MySQL
+  Used to communicate with database.
+### NoDemon
+  Used to automatically restart the server with file changes for development purposes.
+### Request
+  Used in conjunction with Mocha to test different routes.
+### Sanitize
+  Used to ensure security on server request parameters.
 ## DataBase Schema
 ### Tables
 | Table Name     | Description                                                |